Virtual-Coffee/virtualcoffee.io/CONTRIBUTING.md

 # Contributors Guide

 Welcome to the Virtual Coffee contributors guide!
 Thank you so much for considering contributing to this repository.
 We really appreciate all the contributors who try to make this space better.
 This document serves as a guide that will show you the path of least resistance for making valuable contributions to this project.
 Reading and following this guide shows that you respect the time of the developers managing and developing this space.
-In return, they will reciprocate that respect by addressing your issue, assessing changes, and helping you finalize your Pull Requests.
+In return, they will reciprocate that respect by addressing your issue, assessing changes, and helping you finalize your pull requests.
 This is the only way we can produce anything of value.

 We take our [Code of Conduct](https://virtualcoffee.io/code-of-conduct/) very seriously, and all contributors must abide by it.
 Let’s treat each other with respect, and remember, we are all people who care and are trying.
 With that said, if you believe someone has violated the Code of Conduct, please fill out our [CoC Violation Form](https://virtualcoffee.io/report-coc-violation/), which you can do anonymously.